-Find out if you are registered and where you can cast your vote
+Check here to find out if you are registered and also where you can cast your vote.

 Search and Copy Requests - In order for the Clerk’s office to complete a search request for a Circuit Court case, either Civil or Criminal, please complete the Search Request Form following the instructions included.
 Once a case number has been obtained, please complete and mail in the Copy Request Form.
 Please be sure to include a Self Addressed Stamped envelope so any information found can be returned.